Frequently Asked Questions of Deep Green Resistance

 When I asked a member of the Peruvian rebel group MRTA, the Tupacameristas, "What do you want for the people of Peru?" his response was, "What we want is to be able to grow and distribute our own food.
 We already know how to do that.
 We merely need to be allowed to do so."
 That's the entire struggle right there.

-But in the long run, the urban poor would be better off.
+This is a huge number of people we are talking about.
 Most of the urban poor are people who live in third-world slums.
 That's more than a billion people, and, if trends continue, that will double in two decades.
 Many of these are people who have been forced off their traditional land.
 The poor will be able to take back this land if the governments of the world are no longer capable of propping up colonial arrangements of exploitation.

 I have another answer, too.
 As this culture collapses, much of the misery will be caused by the wealthy attempting to maintain their lifestyles.
 As this culture continues to collapse, those who are doing the exploiting will continue to do the exploiting.
 Don't blame those who want to stop that exploitation.
 Instead, help to stop the exploitation that is killing people in the first place.

 The authors of this book are not blithely asking who will die.
 In at least one of our cases, the answer is "I will."
 I have Crohn's disease, and I am reliant for my life on high tech medicines.
 Without these medicines, I will die.
 But my individual life is not what matters.
 The survival of the planet is more important than the life of any single human being, including my own.